Additional Exception Features

 1. Try-with-Resources

 The try-with-resources statement simplifies automatic resource management (e.g., closing files or streams).
-When a resource is opened within the parentheses of a try
+When a resource is opened within the parentheses of a try, it is automatically closed when the block exits, whether normally or through an exception.

 You can use this with any object that implements the